zikwall/go-fileserver/README.md

 ### Options

 - __token__: With this parameter, you can protect yourself from unauthorized access, it can be empty, if empty-it is generated automatically

   - [x] Request header `Authorization: Bearer <token>`
   - [x] Query param `?token=<token>`
   - [x] Form value `token=<token>`

-  > The list is arranged in order of priority of token processing

 - __enable-secure__: Enabling and disabling access token protection - `true` or `false`, default `false`

 ### How to use?